Buttonupd/Explore/README.md

 ## This is a Python application that allows users to confirm, check and to know whether a specific currency code is supported in the application.

-# Password Locker
-* This is a Python application that allows users to confirm, check and to know whether a specific currency code is supported in the application

 ## Date
 * 08/20/2020